Intrenion/Milcraft/doctrine/on-war.md

 ## Practice 35: Define what each engagement must accomplish

 **Problem**
-Combat without a clear purpose can spend lives without strategic value.
+Combat without a clear purpose can cost lives without strategic value.

 **Action**
 State the specific military result required from each engagement.